Should the DCI/SMPTE 431 digital cinema standards be updated for RGB LASER projectors?

 –SMPTE 431 Cinema Theatre 14 fL, 100:1 Intra frame contrast, 1200:1 Sequential contrast

-Most cinemas will see a great improvement of contrast ratio and light levels with an upgrade to RGB Laser projectors.
+Most cinemas will see an improvement of contrast ratio and light levels with an upgrade to RGB Laser projectors.

 This improvement will be noticeable on the DCPs used today.